ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 #### Participant 2: Male, student, mid 20's
 - Who do you think is the intended audience for this?

-The audience should be teenagers.
+The audience should be students.
 However, I couldn't hundred percent sure about who your intended audience would be before I saw the fourth graph.
 It could be helpful if you could point it out directly at the beginning.

 - What do you think this is?